wenqianchua/MDEF/docs/term01/01-bootcamp.md

 In the near future, most consumers will be consuming local produce and materials, and be able to recycle waste effectively.

-During the meetings with Charlson, Ahmed, Myrtleo, Saher and Stella, it was encouraging to learn that everybody comes from a diverse background with several years of professional experiences, some of them share similar visions as I do.
+During the meetings with Çağsun, Ahmed, Myrto, Seher and Stella, it was encouraging to learn that everybody comes from a diverse background with several years of professional experiences, some of them share similar visions as I do.
 One of them have encouraged me to continue developing my projects on mental health related issues since it meant so much to me.

 >I suffered with trauma, depression, anxiety and personality disorder, thus I worried that I lost myself and get too personal in the process.